code4rain/dotfiles/module/vim/bundle/YouCompleteMe/README.md

         cmake -G "Unix Makefiles" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp

+    For those who want to use the system version of boost, you would pass `-DUSE_SYSTEM_BOOST=ON` to cmake.
+This may be necessary on some systems where the bundled version of boost doesn't compile out of the box.

+    NOTE: We **STRONGLY recommended AGAINST use** of the system boost instead of the bundled version of boost.
+Random things may break.
+Save yourself the hassle and use the bundled version of boost.

     If you DO care about semantic support for C-family languages, then your `cmake` call will be a bit more complicated.
 We'll assume you downloaded a binary distribution of LLVM+Clang from llvm.org in step 3 and that you